 Also, students must avoid severe cases of senioritis that first semester.
 Colleges regularly ask for the student’s grades after the first semester regardless of the type of admission option they choose.

 Depending on the student, the benefit of applying early and getting that massive weight off their shoulders far outweighs the benefit of having more time.
-Apply early and enjoy your senior year.
+So, pay careful attention to those college application deadlines, apply early, and enjoy your senior year.